Welcome to the new world of public speaking and presenting.

 The mediocre presenter believes that to be an effective presenter you have to become the ‘corporate spokesperson’.
 When they stand to speak you may not recognise the person you have known for years or just had a coffee with.

-The Mindful presenter doesn’t try to be someone else or act their way through the presentation.
-They speak their truth knowing who they are with the pure intention of giving the best of themselves.
+The mindful presenter doesn’t try to be someone else or act their way through the presentation.
+They speak their truth knowing who they are, with the pure intention of giving the best of themselves and connecting with their audience.

 13. Head v heart